 - 1 teaspoon pumpkin pie spice

-- Beat cream cheese and sugar together in a large bowl until fluffy and thoroughly combined.
+- Beat cream cheese and sugar together in a large bowl for about 3 minutes until fluffy and thoroughly combined.

 - Beat in pumpkin puree and pumpkin pie spice until combined.

 - In a separate bowl, whip heavy cream until soft peaks form.
 Add 2 1/2 tbsp sugar and continue whipping until stiff peaks form.